Eating Disorder Management

 Athletes and Eating Disorders

 There is a higher incidence of eating disorders present among athletes vs. non athletes.
 Physical activity helps to improve mood, reduce stress and anxiety, increase energy, longevity, and can help improve body image.
 However, in the context of an eating disorder, the benefits of exercise can backfire, intensifying one’s preoccupation with food, weight, and shape, while increasing obsessiveness and compulsiveness around the need to exercise.
 Frequent physical activity, paired with a limited or restricted diet, can greatly impair performance, increase risk for injury, or worse, lead to serious medical consequences.
+Wendy can help athletes maximize performance and gain an advantage by boosting endurance, energy, and recovery.
 Wendy has worked in the eating disorder field for close to 20 years, and can help address dietary issues as they relate to sports performance.

 - Enhance performance

 - Give you an “edge” that separates you from your competitors

 - Add strength through added lean muscle mass